Pages

 4. Elected officials are now the HRs and vote only the proxy votes that they have from the web vote results.

-5. Voters are registered publically by US Mail address, signature, email account, etc.
+5. Voters are registered publicly by US Mail address, signature, email account, etc.

 7. HRs operate as described above